Florisvaldo de Oliveira

 Florisvaldo de Oliveira (November 18, 1958 – September 26, 2012), commonly known as "Cabo Bruno", was a Brazilian vigilante, serial killer and former officer of the Military Police of São Paulo State accused of more than 50 murders on the outskirts of São Paulo during the 1980s.
-Considered "one of the most controversial characters in the police chronicle", he initially admitted these deaths, but later denied them in his testimony.
+Considered "one of the most controversial characters in the police chronicle", he initially admitted to these deaths, but later denied them in his testimony.

 Biography

 Florisvaldo de Oliveira was born in Uchoa in São Paulo State.
 The nickname "Cabo Bruno" came from his childhood in Catanduva, a provocation from his friends comparing him to a local alcoholic called Bruno.
-Even his mother began to call him just like that.
-Cabo Bruno was known as a vigilante, a person that kills for self perceived justice, usually in the outskirts.
+Even his mother began to call him that.
+Cabo Bruno was known as a vigilante, a person who kills outside the law.
 It was said that he killed "for hating the fringes", although testimonials suggested that some executions were motivated by the victims' appearance.

 He acted almost always in his spare time, in the district of Jabaquara, and some residents said that "in his time there was so much insecurity."
 Traders were allegedly his biggest "customers", but he denied that.
 José Aparecido Benedito was the only survivor of Cabo Bruno's murders: after being shot, he pretended to be dead and managed to escape.
 Reports from journalist Caco Barcellos made him notorious, as it was he who covered the criminal's last imprisonment for the Jornal Nacional.
 Most of the shootings that he was charged with took place in 1982, and many bodies riddled with bullets found in the region during that year caused panic.
-The cars he used—a Chevrolet Chevette, Ford Maverick and a Chevrolet Impala—whose colors were always changed, also elevated his fame.
+The cars he used—a Chevrolet Chevette, Ford Maverick and a Chevrolet Opala—whose colors were always changed, also elevated his fame.